 LTBB Tribal Court uses urinalysis to screen clients for the misuse/abuse of drugs and alcohol.
-All LTBB Court staff are trained on the proper procedures for collecting these specimens.
-These tests can detect a variety of illicit and prescribed substances along with alcohol or their metabolites.
-For those individuals under the jurisdiction of the Tribal Court for offenses where substances are deemed to be the primary issue, the Court ensures a truly random testing program.
-This program provides a system where individuals make one call a day to determine if they have been randomly selected for testing.
-The system monitors and scores the individual's compliance with the requirements that they refrain from consuming alcohol, illicit, and other abused substances.
+These drug and alcohol screens can detect a variety of illicit and prescribed substances along with alcohol or their metabolites.
+Individuals under the jurisdiction of the Tribal Court for offenses where the use of substances was an element of the offense, or an underlying contributing factor to the commission of the offense are required to utilize the Court's call-to-test system.
+The call-to-test system requires individuals to make one call a day to determine if they have been randomly selected for testing.
+The system monitors and scores the individual's compliance with the requirements that they refrain from consuming alcohol, illicit substances, and other abused substances.

-In 2020, the Court provided 97 screens to Tribal members at no cost.
-Also, 177 additional screens were provided for probation clients during the calendar year.
+In 2021, the Court provided 42 courtesy drug screens to Tribal members at no cost and 484 drug screens to clients under court jurisdiction.